cisco/mercury/README.md

        all             All of the above
        none            None of the above
       <no option>     None of the above

+   --minimize-ram minimizes the ram usage of mercury library by reducing classifer features and minimizing the maximum reassembly segments."

    [-v or --verbose] writes additional information to the standard error, including the packet count, byte count, elapsed time and processing rate, as